Harshal-9/FreshExpress-Dashboard/README.md

 <br/>
 <h3>Farmer Profile </h3>
-<p> This component is used  to view profile of the farmer.Admin can also edit farmer profile if he requires any channges.</p>
+<p> This component is used  to view profile of the farmer.Admin can also edit farmer profile if he requires any channges.From Farmer profile admins can also add new farmers.Admins have to fill required data,after that new farmer will be added to the portal.</p>

 <br/>
 <h3>MRL Monitoring</h3>